mdn/content/files/en-us/web/accessibility/aria/roles/combobox_role/index.md

 When the popup is displayed, the [`aria-controls`](/en-US/docs/Web/Accessibility/ARIA/Attributes/aria-controls) attribute on the combobox element is set to the {{HTMLattrXRef('id')}} of the `listbox`, `tree`, `grid`, or `dialog` popup element of the combobox.

 If the UI includes an visible control, such as an icon, that allows the visibility of the popup to be controlled via pointer and touch events, that control should be a {{HTMLElement('button')}}, {{HTMLElement('input')}} of type `button`, or a [`button`](/en-US/docs/Web/Accessibility/ARIA/Roles/button_role) role element with a {{HTMLattrXRef('tabindex')}} of `-1`.
 The button should be focusable but not included in keyboard tab sequence.
 It should also not be a descendant of the element with role `combobox`.

-To be keyboard accessible, the must be keyboard support for moving focus between the combobox element and elements contained in the popup must be programmed in.
+To be keyboard accessible, keyboard support for moving focus between the combobox element and elements contained in the popup must be programmed in.
 One common convention is that <kbd>Down Arrow</kbd> moves focus from the input to the first focusable descendant of the popup element.

-If the popup element supports `aria-activedescendant`, in lieu of moving focus, such keyboard mechanisms can control the value of `aria-activedescendant` on the combobox element.
-When a descendant of the popup element is active, authors MAY set `aria-activedescendant` on the combobox to a value that refers to the active element within the popup while focus remains on the combobox element.
+If the popup element supports `aria-activedescendant`, according to WAI-ARIA specification it is OK to program updated values of the combobox element's `aria-activedescendant` property when a descendant of the popup element is active while focus remains on the combobox element instead of moving focus, but this is not recommended.

-User agents MUST expose the value of elements with role combobox to assistive technologies.
-The value of a combobox is represented by one of the following:

 If the combobox element is an {{HTMLElement('input')}} element, the value of the combobox is the input's value.
 Otherwise, the value of the combobox comes from its descendant elements.

-A combobox is an input that controls another element, such as a listbox or grid, that can dynamically pop up to help the user set the value of the input.
-The popup can be a [`listbox`](/en-US/docs/Web/Accessibility/ARIA/Roles/listbox_role), [`grid`](/en-US/docs/Web/Accessibility/ARIA/Roles/grid_role), [`tree`](/en-US/docs/Web/Accessibility/ARIA/Roles/tree_role), or [`dialog`](/en-US/docs/Web/Accessibility/ARIA/Roles/dialog_role).

-A combobox is a type of composite user interface widgets, and is often a container that manages other, contained widgets.

-combobox

 A combobox only has one required attribute: [`aria-expanded`](/en-US/docs/Web/Accessibility/ARIA/Attributes/aria-expanded).
 Generally, it also has several other attributes including `aria-autocomplete`, `aria-haspopup`, `aria-controls` and `aria-activedescendant`.